 - There’s pizza on the same menu!
 Avoid at all costs!

-Most restaurants in Villajoyosa/La Vila Joiosa feature rice dishes.
+Most restaurants in our town – Villajoyosa/La Vila Joiosa – feature rice dishes.
 But these are our favourites:

-- Near the port: El Hogar del Pescador: pricey, but one of the best in town, served in a great location overlooking the marina
+- El Hogar del Pescador: pricey, but one of the best in town, served in a great location overlooking the marina.

 - In the town centre, Tres14 on Calle Colón near the tourist office is excellent.
 Their cooking style is ‘cuina de barco’ (shipboard cooking), trying to recreate the way arroz would have been cooked at sea back in the day.
 The ship’s cook would have taken a sack of rice on board and prepared it with whatever fish or seafood the crew caught on the day.

-- Casa Julio in Playa San Juan.
+- Casa Domingo in Playa San Juan.
 A little further south towards Alicante.
 Right on the huge San Juan beach (Avenida de Niza).
-Great rice and good wines.
+Great rice, good wines and a great beach view.
 Booking advisable.
-Try also Casa Domingo, right next door – it’s just as good.
+Try also Casa Julio, right next door – it’s just as good.
 Both places have great value set menus.